Thanks for joining. We're so glad to have you. Here are some ideas to get you started on the road to cooking smarter.

 Lorraine's multi-faceted background includes a mid-70s conceptual art school education, a decade of restaurant work, and a twenty-year real-life Mad Men stint in advertising.
 She now works as ChefSteps' own social media guru.
 Other skills include expert toddler wrangling, nerdy cookbook perusal, and the ability to both create and spot typos instantly.

 Tim has done design work for a huge bank, a huge telecommunications company, and a huge e-tailer.
-Of course, the natural progression was to go to a small startup with only one designer.
+Of course, the natural progression was to go to a small startup and help build a design team.
 He grew up eating adobo and chili dogs.

 Ben graduated from Washington State University with a degree in Mechanical Engineering.
 Throughout his college career, Ben cooked for a sorority house to help pay the bills.
 After school, he cooked at a fine dining restaurant in Walla Walla, WA, and spent a summer fishing in Alaska.
 Two years later, he was working as Sous Chef at Spur Gastropub in Seattle, when we found him and claimed him as our own.